JerryGarcia1995/OxygenIonConductor/README.md

 g++ GoodDesigner.cpp -o GoodDesigner.x -std=c++11
 g++ GoodCurator.cpp -o GoodDesigner.x -std=c++11
 g++ GoodRegressor_slow.cpp -o GoodDesigner.x -std=c++11
-* GoodDesigner and GoodRegressor need Eigen library (see https://libeigen.gitlab.io/): add -I/path/to/Eigen if you have your own Eigen directory.
+Note.
+GoodDesigner and GoodRegressor need Eigen library (see https://libeigen.gitlab.io/): add -I/path/to/Eigen if you have your own Eigen directory.
-* As the filename suggests, there is a faster version (~x100 fast in node-hour scale) of "GoodRegressor", which is not open yet.
+Note.
+As the filename suggests, there is a faster version (~x100 fast in node-hour scale) of "GoodRegressor", which is not open yet.

 Each directory contains input files and a source file (same in "CodeOnly")
 001_GoodDesigner: From compositions and structures, the module draws out features (descriptor candidates).